JeanSanchezFelix/Hierarchical-Selective-Orchid-Classification/datasets/README.md

 ### `SkinCancerDataset`

 #### Description:

 Handles the Skin Lesions dataset, stored under `data/skin-lesions/download/`.

 #### Features:

 - Supports train, validation, and test modes via the `mode` parameter.
 - Applies preprocessing transformations through `transform`.
 - Provides class-to-index mappings (`class_to_idx`).

 #### Methods:

 - `__len__`: Returns the size of the dataset.
 - `__getitem__`: Fetches a specific data sample by index.
 - `getName`: Returns the name of the dataset.
 - `getDir`: Returns the root directory of the dataset.

 #### Tests:

 The `TestSkinCancerDataset` class validates:

 - Total number of images for train, validation, and test splits.
 - Number of classes (14).
 - Class-wise image counts for each split.

 ---

+### `TaxonomicOrchidDataset`

+#### Description:

+Handles the Taxonomic Orchid dataset, stored under `data/taxonomic-orchid/download/`.

+#### Features:

+- Supports train, validation, and test modes via the `mode` parameter.
+- Applies preprocessing transformations through `transform`.
+- Provides class-to-index mappings (`class_to_idx`).
+- Dynamically organizes the data via Genus/Species or Species-only for multi-class classification.

+#### Methods:

+- `__len__`: Returns the size of the dataset.
+- `__getitem__`: Fetches a specific data sample by index.
+- `getName`: Returns the name of the dataset.
+- `getDir`: Returns the root directory of the dataset.
+- `getLabels`: Returns a hashmap of all genera with their respective species.

+#### Tests:

+The `TestTaxonomicOrchidDataset` class validates:

+- Total number of images for train, validation, and test splits.
+- Number of classes.
+- Class-wise image counts for each split.

+---